Configuring a custom domain name for a web app in Azure App Service using Traffic Manager

 In the Web Apps tab, click the name of your web app, select Settings, and then select Custom domains

-Use the Hostname text boxes to enter the Traffic Manager domain name to associate with this web app.
+Use the Hostname text boxes to enter the custom domain name to associate with this web app.

-- Upon clicking Validate Azure will kick off Domain Verification workflow.
-This will check for Domain ownership as well as Hostname availability and report success or detailed error with prescriptive guidence on how to fix the error.
+Upon clicking Validate Azure will kick off Domain Verification workflow.
+This will check for Domain ownership as well as Hostname availability and report success or detailed error with prescriptive guidance on how to fix the error.

 Upon successful validation Add hostname button will become active and you will be able to the assign hostname.
 Now navigate to your custom domain name in a browser.
 You should now see your app running using your custom domain name.